Humans-of-Julia/HoJBot.jl/CONTRIBUTING.md

 would pause and let you Ctrl-C to exit completely, or if you wait few more seconds, then the script will automatically start the bot again.

-Now that the bot has been restarted, you can test that out from Discord.
+Now that the bot has been restarted, you can test your changes from Discord.

 ## Learning from examples